salcedoe/MtMdocs/docs/imageProcessing/ImageEnhancement.md

 ![img-name](images/moon2_hist.png){ width="550"}

 >**The Moon and its Histogram.
 Left.** Image of the dark side of the moon. **Right.** Histogram of the moon image.
 X-axis: pixel count.
 Y-axis: frequency.
 Gradient bar along the x-axis indicates mapped shade of gray that corresponds to the pixel intensity.
 Zero is black, 255 is white.
 Note: we have modified the default display of the histogram by capping the y-limits at 5000.
-The large amount of black (or zero) pixels completely overshadowed the rest of the histogram (see as the tallest bin on the left side of the histogram )
+The large amount of black (or zero) pixels completely overshadowed the rest of the histogram (seen as the tallest bin on the left side of the histogram)

 ## Image Contrast